Fly to Toronto and soak up the splendour of this fantastic city in your next holiday to Canada.

 Top Canadian Cities to Explore

 Canadian cities are packed with things to do and explore.
-Toronto, the largest city, is a bustling metropolis known for its iconic CN Tower and its thriving arts scene.
-Vancouver, located on the West Coast, is famous for its stunning natural beauty and laid-back atmosphere, while Montreal is known for its European flair and historic sites.
+Toronto, the country’s largest city, is a bustling metropolis known for its iconic CN Tower, busy waterfront and its thriving arts scene.
+Vancouver, located on the West Coast, is famous for its stunning natural beauty and laid-back atmosphere.
+Here you can experience the best of both worlds, combining city life with outdoor adventures, as Vancouver’s mountains, beaches and parks are all within easy reach.

 Unforgettable Adventures in Canada’s National Parks

 Canada’s national parks are an outdoor enthusiast’s dream.
-Niagara Falls is the ultimate showstopper, with close up views of the powerful waterfalls.
+Niagara Falls is the ultimate showstopper, where you can experience close up views of the powerful waterfalls.
 Jasper National Park has endless trails to explore, crystal clear lakes to relax by and abundant wildlife like elk and bears.
-Meanwhile, Banff National Park is known for its stunning turquoise lake and dramatic mountain views.

 Canada’s Natural Wonders

 Canada offers some of the most incredible wildlife and scenic views on the planet.
 Head to the coast for unforgettable whale watching, and spot majestic orcas, humpback whales and other marine life in their natural habitat.
-For something truly magical, the Northern Lights are not to be missed.
-Head to Churchill in Manitoba or Yellowknife in the Northwest Territories for the best places to view the Northern Lights.
+Inland you’ll find vast forests, sparkling lakes and mountain ranges that stretch for miles.

 Guides